 1pm

-Funding the Future: National Housing Bank and Investment Pathways
+Funding the future: National Housing Bank and investment pathways

 This session outlines available funding streams, innovative financial models, and partnership opportunities to support large-scale housing delivery across the UK.